Name: Georgina Fitzgibbon

 - 2016- ongoing: Copy editor for the Journal of History and Cultures.

-- 2015- ongoing: The Centre for the Study of the Middle Ages (CeSMA), facilitates research from c.300 to c.1500 AD, across traditional discipline boundaries at the University of Birmingham, running a fortnightly seminar in addition to other projects.
+- 2015- 2018: The Centre for the Study of the Middle Ages (CeSMA), facilitates research from c.300 to c.1500 AD, across traditional discipline boundaries at the University of Birmingham, running a fortnightly seminar in addition to other projects.
 I attend the CeSMA management meetings.

 - 2013-2016: Postgraduate student representative, and attend Staff-Student Committee meetings and CAL Education Board meetings.

 Other Research Interests:

 - Anthropological theory

 College of Arts and Law Doctoral Researcher Profile: http://www.birmingham.ac.uk/schools/historycultures/departments/history/research/postgraduateresearch/profiles/fitzgibbon-georgina.aspx